HaxeFoundation/haxe-evolution/README.md

 > Request for voting.

-Additionally author can tag voters in this comment to draw their attention.
+Additionally author can tag voters in this comment to draw their attention ([example](https://github.com/HaxeFoundation/haxe-evolution/pull/48#issuecomment-412341110)).

 After this comment is posted the discussion will be locked by any Haxe Foundation member with the write access to the haxe-evolution repository.
 From that point only voters will be able to post comments to the discussion.